savsrin/SimpleTodo/README.md

 # Project 1 - Simple Todo

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Simple Todo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Savitha Srinivasan**

-Time spent: **4** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories